Park Systems: After changing name to Park Systems

 On September 6, 2022, Park Systems announced its acquisition of Accurion GmbH, a German manufacturer of imaging spectroscopic ellipsometers and active vibration isolation tables.
 In early 2025, Park Systems acquired Lyncée Tec, a Swiss manufacturer of digital holographic microscopes.

+Technology

+Park Systems' AFM products use a decoupled flexure scanner architecture, in which the XY scanner moves the sample horizontally while a separate Z scanner moves the probe vertically.

+The company's AFMs can operate in non-contact mode, marketed as "True Non-Contact," in which the probe tip does not contact the sample surface.

+In 2010, the company's industrial AFM technology was designated as a National Core Technology by the South Korean government.

 Products

 Park Systems produces atomic force microscopes (AFM), imaging spectroscopic ellipsometers (ISE), active vibration isolation (AVI) tables, and digital holographic microscopes (DHM).